West Side Avenue station: History

 In early 2019, it was announced that the West Side Avenue, Martin Luther King Drive, and Garfield Avenue stations on the West Side Branch would close for nine months starting in June 2019 for repairs to a sewer line running along the right-of-way.
 During that time, replacement service was provided by NJ Transit shuttle buses.
 Service to the station was restored on May 23, 2020.

 Station layout

 The station is on an embankment above the east side of street, and consists of an island platform and two tracks.
 Bumper blocks are at the west end of the station while the platform continues with a pedestrian bridge and elevator connecting it to a large park and ride lot and bus station.
-It is built along the former Central Railroad of New Jersey's Newark and New York Railroad right of way that continued west across Newark Bay.
+It is built along the former Central Railroad of New Jersey's Newark and New York Branch right of way that continued west across Newark Bay.